WE ARE HIRING - PLEASE CONTACT GRANT LEECH VIA firstname.lastname@example.org

-PROUD TO CARE Ltd is a new organisation aiming to provide remarkable care to people.
+PROUD TO CARE Ltd is an organisation aiming to provide high quality care to people.
 We are now looking to recruit more people to add to a growing team of remarkable staff

 1 Are you passionate about providing Care, Support and Companionship to people in their own homes?